DerekCuevas/derekcuevas.github.io/site/content/resume.md

 - Led the development and integration of core systems using `Rust`, `Tokio`, `MPSC channels`, `FFmpeg`, and `Pulsar`.
 - Oversaw operational management and monitoring systems, release management, simulation systems, and data ingestion/export pipelines.
 - Optimized the overall pipeline for 60fps realtime rendering over high definition broadcast feeds.
-- Key contributor to projects recognized with multiple awards, including the prestigious [George Wensel Technical Achievement Award](https://geniussports.com/customer-stories/cbs-and-genius-win-sports-emmy-for-romovision/) and Amazon's [Outstanding Interactive Experience](https://www.aboutamazon.com/news/entertainment/thursday-night-football-on-prime-video-wins-sports-emmy-award) at the `Sports Emmys`.
+- Key contributor to projects recognized with multiple Emmy awards, including the prestigious [George Wensel Technical Achievement Award](https://geniussports.com/customer-stories/cbs-and-genius-win-sports-emmy-for-romovision/) and Amazon's [Outstanding Interactive Experience](https://www.aboutamazon.com/news/entertainment/thursday-night-football-on-prime-video-wins-sports-emmy-award) at the `Sports Emmys`.

 ### Senior Software Engineer I (Lead), Second Spectrum
 (*January 2019 - January 2021*)

 [https://www.secondspectrum.com/](https://www.secondspectrum.com/)

-- Led a team in designing and developing the company's first `GraphQL` service, serving as a unified gateway for various microservices.
-Built upon the `Apollo` server framework leveraging `Node.js`, `TypeScript`, `PostgreSQL` and `Redis` for caching and pub/sub.
+- Led a team in designing and developing the company's first `GraphQL` service serving as a unified gateway for various microservices.
+Built upon the `Apollo` server framework leveraging `Node.js`, `TypeScript`, `PostgreSQL`, and `Redis` for caching and pub/sub.
 - Developed a dashboard built with `Three.js` for visualizing 3D player tracking datasets and highlighting data discrepancies.
 - Created a prototype `iOS` application for video highlights using `Swift`, `SwiftUI`, and the `Combine` framework.
 - Mentored interns and fellow engineers, fostering collaboration and knowledge sharing.